 Image Gallery of Calico Museum of Textiles Ahmedabad

-A remarkable Museum boasts of spectacular collection of both ancient and modern textiles.
+A remarkable Museum boasts a spectacular collection of both ancient and modern textiles.
 The museum was developed within the premises where the Sarabhai family resided called the Retreat.
 It included the Sarabhai ni Haveli that was amazingly designed by the parents of Gautam Sarabhai.

 Sarabhai ni Haveli holds several religious and spiritual textiles.
-Retreat housed a collection of buildings near a swimming pool that were renovated with the carved wooden facades brought from the old mansions and was named as Chowk.
+Retreat housed a collection of buildings near a swimming pool that were renovated with the carved wooden facades brought from the old mansions and was named Chowk.

-As such the museum had two sections: The Haveli with exclusive collection of religious textiles, Miniature paintings, Bronze items and Jain art.
+As such the museum had two sections: The Haveli with an exclusive collection of religious textiles, Miniature paintings, Bronze items and Jain art.
 Chauk accommodated royal tents, carpets, furnishings and costumes of the Mughals.

-This fascinating museum dedicated to textiles displays diversified collection of handicrafts dating back to five centuries.
+This fascinating museum dedicated to textiles displays a diversified collection of handicrafts dating back to five centuries.
 It holds an impressive collection of Bronze, Pichwais, and Indian miniature paintings.
 A noteworthy collection includes Katchhi embroidery and patola from Patan.

-Court Textiles belonging to the Mughal and the provisional rulers of 15th and 16th century is one of the impressive pieces.
+Court Textiles belonging to the Mughal and the provisional rulers of 15th and 16th century are one of the impressive pieces.
 Traversing through the Museum, the visitors can view the galleries representing textile techniques and an informative library.

 Strolling through the two sections of the Calico Museum is an enriching experience for every visitor who can learn about textile culture and heritage tracing back to centuries.
 Fascinating collection of varied needlework from across the world inspires visitors.